GKC Architecture Overview

 SpiritSafe

 SpiritSafe is the profile registry and supporting query/cache infrastructure.
-It stores profile packages (profile.yaml, metadata.yaml, docs, and queries/) and provides a source for GKC runtime loading in local or GitHub-backed modes.
+It stores materialized profile artifacts (still/profiles/<QID>.json), query files (still/value_lists/queries/*.sparql), cache artifacts (still/entities, still/value_lists/cache), and supporting generated artifacts such as config/semantic_anchors.json used by runtime loading in local or GitHub-backed modes.

 For complete documentation on SpiritSafe, see SpiritSafe Registry.